RDFLib/graph-pattern-learner/README.md

 SCOOP will then run the graph pattern learner distributed over 8 cores (-n).

-The algorithm will by default randomly split your input list of source-target- pairs into a training and a test set.
+The algorithm will by default randomly split your input list of source-target-pairs into a training and a test set.
 If you want to see how well the learned patterns generalise, you can run:

     ./run_create_bundle.sh ./results/bundle_name sparql_endpoint \
         --associations_filename=...